From Kentucky to Linn County, Kansas [Henderson Graham, Sr.](start date: 1860 - end date: 1940) Written By Reinette F. Jones, July 5, 2018.

 These five were among the 180 African Americans in Linn County and the 2,240 African American Kentucky natives in Kansas.

-There was about 20 African American lawyers in Kansas in 1940, but none were Kentucky natives.
+There was about 20 African American lawyers in Kansas in 1940, none Kentucky natives.
 [Sources: 1940 U.S. Census in Ancestry; 1940 Census of Population: Volume 2.
 Characteristics of the Population.
 Table 4.
 Race, By Nativity and Sex, for the State: 1850 to 1940. p.
 14; Table 21.
 Composition of the Population, by Counties. p.
 41.; and Mapping the Great Migration (African American), James N. Gregory, University of Washington, America's Great Migrations.
 (Online)].

 For more information, see In Motion: the African American migration experience, by H. Dodson and S. A. Douf; Encyclopedia of the Great Black Migration, by S. A. Reich; Narratives of African Americans in Kansas, 1870-1992, by J. U. Gordon; and Prairie, Property, and Promise: Black migrants and farmers in Kansas, 1860-1885, by K. D. McCall (thesis) 2013.